The country in brief

 The Japan subdivision

-The Archipelago is composed of 47 administrative districts that are often called prefectures or departments, as the translation of the Japanese word todōfuken can be confusing in its French translation.
-This subdivision of the country also has some specificities, as with Tōkyō, the capital, which is considered a metropolis with, within it, 23 special districts.
-These boroughs have a special status with limited power (with the Tōkyō metropolitan government also exercising specific functions).
-Hokkaidō, Osaka, and Kyōto are among the other exceptions among the 47 administrative districts.
-The organization of the other prefectures (or counties) is relatively ordinary, with subdivisions into cities, villages, and towns.
-Hiroshima, Nara, Fukuoka, Hyōgo, Nagasaki, to name a few, are among the prefectures most visited by international tourists.
+The archipelago is made up of 47 administrative districts, often referred to as prefectures or départements.
+This subdivision of the country also includes a number of special features, such as Tōkyō, the capital, which is considered a metropolis with 23 special districts within it.
+These districts have a special status with limited power (the Tōkyō metropolitan government also exercises specific functions).
+Hokkaidō, Osaka and Kyōto are among the other exceptions among the 47 administrative districts.
+The organization of the other prefectures (or departments) is relatively ordinary, with subdivisions into cities, villages and towns.
+Hiroshima, Nara, Fukuoka, Hyōgo and Nagasaki, to name but a few, are among the prefectures most visited by international tourists.